 - iOS 7 Mobile Safari and later

-Creation of events that monitor JSON-based data that is submitted from IBM Tealeaf UI Capture is not supported in IBM Tealeaf RealiTea Viewer.
+Creation of events that monitor JSON-based data that is submitted from Acoustic Tealeaf UI Capture is not supported in Tealeaf RealiTea Viewer.
 You must use Browser-Based Replay to create events from these versions of UI Capture.